philippeback/ambari-shell/docs/index.md

            |  / / \ \  \   \_\
            |__|_|  |_|__\

-Initially there are no blueprints available - you cn add blueprints from file or URL.
+Initially there are no blueprints available - you can add blueprints from file or URL.
 For your convenience we have added 2 blueprints as defaults.
 You can get these blueprints by using the `blueprint defaults` command.
 The result is the following:
 ```
   BLUEPRINT              STACK